nodejs/node/doc/api/zlib.md

 1 << windowBits;
 ```

-That is, 32K for windowBits=15 (default value) plus a few kilobytes
+That is, 32K for windowBits = 15 (default value) plus a few kilobytes
 for small objects.

 This is in addition to a single internal output slab buffer of size
 `chunkSize`, which defaults to 16K.

 The speed of `zlib` compression is affected most dramatically by the
 `level` setting.
 A higher level will result in better compression, but
 will take longer to complete.
 A lower level will result in less
 compression, but will be much faster.

 In general, greater memory usage options will mean that Node.js has to make
 fewer calls to `zlib` because it will be able to process more data on
 each `write` operation.
 So, this is another factor that affects the
 speed, at the cost of memory usage.

 ## Flushing